bwaldvogel/mongo-java-server/README.md

 ## In-Memory backend ##

 The in-memory backend is the default, such that mongo-java-server can be used as stub in unit tests.
-It does not support all features of the original MongoDB, and probably never will.
+It supports the basic CRUD operations.
+However, not all features are implemented, such as full-text search or map/reduce.

 ### Example ###